 Economic situation Modernising the economy, creating jobs

-With its Vision 2030, the current government has launched an ambitious programme for the sustainable development of the country and is directing efforts to modernise the economy.
-The government is cautiously dismantling subsidies that distort competition and is embarking on tax reforms.
-It also has ambitions to overhaul the public budget and to improve the investment climate.
+With its Vision 2030, the current government has launched an ambitious programme for the sustainable development of the country and has introduced state-led measures to modernise the economy.
+Subsidies that distort competition are being dismantled and tax reforms initiated.
+A further aim is to overhaul the public budget and to improve the investment climate.

 Lack of prospects for young people

-In order to reduce pressure on the budget, the number of government employees has been radically reduced in the past few years.
-However, private businesses have not been able to create enough new employment over the same period to make up for the lost jobs.
-As a result, many people are trying to make a living in the informal sector.
+In order to reduce pressure on the public budget, the number of government employees has been radically reduced in recent decades.
+However, private businesses have not been able to create enough new employment over the same period.
+As a result, many people are attempting to make a living in the informal sector.
 The employment rate, i.e. the percentage of socially insured employees in the working population, is only around 40 per cent and approximately 70 per cent of the Egyptian population is either poor or at risk of poverty.

-In order to preserve political stability and prevent social tensions, the Egyptian government is putting an emphasis on large-scale infrastructure projects, such as labour-intensive housing development programmes.
-However, further measures to stimulate the private sector are necessary in order to create sufficient jobs and decent incomes for all in the long term.
+In order to preserve political stability and prevent social tensions, the Egyptian government is putting an emphasis on large-scale infrastructure projects.
+However, further measures to stimulate the private sector are necessary in order to create sufficient jobs and decent incomes for all demographic groups in the long term.

 Egypt is the most highly industrialised country in Africa after South Africa.
 If the necessary enabling environment were to be put in place, foreign trade could help secure the country’s economic development in the long term.
 Further assets are Egypt’s favourable geographical location and a large population of young people who can contribute actively to the economy.

 The link between the Mediterranean and the Red Sea is very important for international shipping.
 Accordingly, it is hoped that the now completed enlargement of the Suez Canal will help to generate additional revenues from transit fees.
 The establishment of an Economic Zone is intended to attract industry to the area adjacent to the Suez Canal.
-Developing the area so as to create a regional logistics hub could transform Egypt into one of the world's most important trading centres.
+Developing the area so as to create a regional logistics hub could transform Egypt into one of the world’s most important trading centres.